How to Use the Registration Form (Self-Registration)

 | Personalized invitations | Close family, wedding party, VIP guests |

-| Registration form | Colleagues, extended network, social media announcements |
+| Registration links | Colleagues, extended network, social media announcements |

-| Both | Most events - personalize for key guests, open for others |
+| Both | Most events โ personalize for key guests, open for others |

 Tips for Success

-Before Sharing the Link
+Before Sharing Your Links

 - Configure which fields are required

-- Test the registration process yourself
+- Test the registration process yourself on each link

-Sharing Your Link
+Sharing Your Links

 Managing Capacity